CONDITIONS TREATED

 • They usually hoard some kinds of items with no specific value.

-SIGNS AND SYMPTOMS AS SEEN IN CHILDREN In kids the signs may also include
+SIGNS AND SYMPTOMS AS SEEN IN CHILDREN.
+In kids, the signs may also include

 • Lucky or unlucky numbers